scalable-react/scalable-react-boilerplate/README.md

   - Connected / Not connected ES6 Class containers (higher order)
   - SCSS Modules
   - Reducers, actions and constants
+  - GraphQL: The generator can add collocated queries and mutations using GraphQL / ApolloClient.
+Accept the option to use this feature.
   - Tests for all of the above
   - README.md file that documents the container
 - Component `npm run generate:component`